kelvinyelyen/next-auth/README.md

 # NextAuth Authentication

-This experimental project provides a foundational structure for implementing authentication in web applications using a minimalistic approach.
+This experimental project provides a foundational structure for implementing authentication in web applications using a minimalist approach.

 ## Getting Started